Hereditary Cancer Genetic Testing

 Designed to help your patients assess their risk of hereditary cancer.
 For more information on how to implement this questionnaire within your practice, our customer service team is happy to help.
 Call us directly at 888-729-1206 (option 3), or email email@example.com.

 Pre-test educational video

-If your doctor determines that a hereditary cancer test is right for you, they may ask you to watch this informational video to learn more about the testing process.
+If you believe that a hereditary cancer test is right for your patient, you may ask your patient to watch this informational video to learn more about the testing process.